shbhuk/pyastrotools/README.md

 # pyastrotools
- Private repository with set of functions for Shubham Kanodia If you use this code in your research, please double-check with Shubham Kanodia if the function/code is up-to-date as this repository is in constant flux.
+ Repository with set of astronomy related functions for Shubham Kanodia If you use this code in your research, please double-check with Shubham Kanodia if the function/code is up-to-date since this repository is in constant flux, and cite this repository through the GitHub URL.

 ## Installation